LoyolaChicagoCS/gradhandbook/source/regulations.rst

 * For no extra
   tuition you can generally tie it to a course you are already planning to take.
 There is a section of the CPT application for this.
-  You can get the *signature on the CPT form of an instructor* to pair the internship with a course in the same semester, *or for a fall course* and an internship in the *previous summer*.
+  You can pair the
+  internship with a course in the same semester, *or pair a fall course* and an internship in the *previous summer*.
-  Show the instructor the offer letter.
-  If you do the no-extra-tuition option, you are able to work but you *get no further credit toward graduation*, and the course instructor is responsible for determining any extra reporting or work you do to tie the internship to the instructor's course.  *You may need to send the CPT form and job offer to the OIP yourself.*
+  If you do the no-extra-tuition option, you are able to work but you *get no further credit toward graduation*.
-  The GPD's signature can substitute for the instructor's.
+  *You may need to send the CPT form and job offer to the OIP yourself.*

+Students generally scan and email the CPT form to the GPD, making sure the option chosen above is clearly indicated.

 .. index:: F-1 full-time in summer